The prescription psoriasis relief you need, now online

 In addition to the right prescription treatment, you may improve your symptoms by:

-• Applying moisturizer to skin daily
+• Applying moisturizer to the skin daily

 • Taking regular baths